21 Cool Research Projects for 2021

 IRD Genetic Testing Webinar-Workshop

-On June 4, 2020, the Foundation Fighting Blindness, with its partners Blueprint Genetics and InformedDNA, presented the following free genetic testing webinar-workshop for eye care professionals in the U.S. The presentation provides all professionals need to know to order no-cost genetic testing and counseling online through the Open Access Genetic Testing Program.
+On June 4, 2020, the Foundation Fighting Blindness, with its partners Blueprint Genetics and InformedDNA, presented the following free genetic testing webinar-workshop for eye care professionals in the U.S. The presentation provides all professionals need to know to order no-cost genetic testing and counseling online through the no-cost open access My Retina Tracker® Genetic Testing Program.
 The webinar includes a a review of all program features and the online ordering process.